Bioconductor/BioC2019/docs/registration.md

 ## Registration

-Includes:
+REGISTRATION FOR THE MAIN CONFERENCE is **full**; space is still available for the Robert Gentleman Symposium.
+There is a fee for this symposium.

+Existing main conference registrations include:

 : - Admission to conference facilities for Developer Day and Main
     Conference (June 24-26).
   - Continental breakfast, lunch, and light hors d'oeuvres, as well as morning and afternoon coffee breaks.

-There is an additional fee for the Robert Gentleman Symposium (June 27).
-It is also possible to register for this symsposium _only_.

 ## Travel and accommodation